 Amb.
 M Kapumpa SC.

-Mr D I Moffat

-Mr. N B Young

-Mr. R Wyatt

-Mrs L Siddle Mr M Mutala Mr. F Muchimba Mr. H Rea
+Mr D I Moffat Mr. N B Young Mr. H Rea Mrs L Siddle Mr M Mutala Dr F Muchimba

 Governors are nominated and elected by the Board and membership is open to committed Christians who have a general interest in education and a specific interest in the Lord's work at Chengelo.
 Some have children or grandchildren at the school and so are able to represent your views as parents.
-The Board generally meets on the second Saturday of each term.
 The School is managed by the Principal, Secondary Headteacher, Head of Primary and Head of Ndubaluba.
 Many responsibilities are delegated to the rest of the teaching staff and these are detailed on the staff list, which is published at the beginning of each year.

-Mr. Richard Thompson is in charge of Ndubaluba, Chengelo's outdoor centre.All questions, queries or comments relating to the running of the school should be directed either to the member of staff concerned or to the Headteacher.
+All questions, queries or comments relating to the running of the school should be directed either to the member of staff concerned or to the Headteacher.
 The Board of Governors request that you only refer matters to them if you feel that you have not received a satisfactory reply from the school management.
+Please use the email address secretarytogovernors@chengeloschool.org to contact the Board of Governors.